Updated September 2023

 iii) You shall reimburse us on written demand for any costs or losses sustained or incurred by us, arising directly or indirectly from the Customer Default

-You will indemnify Anicca in full in respect of any third-party expenses suffered or incurred by Anicca pursuant to your instructions.
-The client acknowledges that certain services may involve the licensing of third-party intellectual property rights and that the client may from time to time be required to enter into a licence directly with such third-party.
-The Client hereby acknowledges that certain services rely upon goods and/or services being provided by third-parties (‘Third-Party Services’).
+a) The Customer will indemnify the Supplier in full in respect of any third-party expenses suffered or incurred by the Supplier pursuant to written instructions and agreement authorised with the Customer.
+The Customer acknowledges that certain services may involve the licensing of third-party intellectual property rights and that the Customer may from time to time be required to enter into a licence directly with such third-party.
+The Customer hereby acknowledges that certain services rely upon goods and/or services being provided by third-parties (‘Third-Party Services’).

-The Client acknowledges that the Third-Party Services will be governed by that third-parties’ terms and conditions and that the supplier cannot provide any warranties in respect of the Third-Party’s Services and will not be liable to the client for any delays and/or failings in respect of the same.
-Providers of Third-Party Services may provide their own warranties to the client and the client must satisfy itself whether or not such warranties (where given) are acceptable for the client’s business purposes or risk management policies.
+b) The Customer acknowledges that the Third-Party Services will be governed by that third-parties’ terms and conditions and that the Supplier cannot provide any warranties in respect of the Third-Party’s Services and will not be liable to the Customer for any delays and/or failings in respect of the same.
+Providers of Third-Party Services may provide their own warranties to the Customer and the Customer must satisfy itself whether or not such warranties (where given) are acceptable for the Customer’s business purposes or risk management policies.

-All third-party supplier costs incurred are subject to a 10% agency fee.
+d) All third-party supplier costs incurred are subject to a 10% agency fee.
 Costs and budget will be pre-agreed by both parties.
-Anicca Digital will invoice for all third-party costs in advance of the project and will hold funds in a dedicated account for the lifetime of the account.
-Any remaining funds retained on completion of the contract will be reimbursed to the client.
+Supplier will invoice for all third-party costs in advance of the project and will hold funds in a dedicated account for the lifetime of the account.
+Any remaining funds retained on completion of the Contract will be reimbursed to the Customer.